Seirdy/seirdy.one/content/posts/website-best-practices.md

 The xkcd comic <a href="#related-issues">included earlier in the page</a> had this alt-text:
 </figcaption>

-> Comic illustrating how if books worked like infinite-scrolling webpages, we'd have to turn pages carefully or risk losing the page.
-Follow link for transcript.
+> Comic: if books had infinite-scroll, we'd have to turn pages carefully or risk losing the page.
+Transcript in caption.

 </figure>